Importing Custom Linux Images

 oci os object put -bn <destination_bucket_name> --file <path_to_the_VMDK_or_QCOW2_file>

-- Open the navigation menu.
-Under Core Infrastructure, go to Compute and click Custom Images.
+- Open the navigation menu and click Compute.
+Under Compute, click Custom Images.

 Click Import Image.